 You wouldn’t pour diesel into a petrol engine and expect it to run properly, so why would you put junk food with minimal nutritional value into your body and expect it to operate at its optimum potential?
 It seems obvious, yet you only need to look at an average supermarket’s shelves to know that in reality, what constitutes popular food is barely food at all.
 It may fill a gap, so to speak, but soon after eating what is essentially synthetic, your body will be sending hunger signals to you again in an attempt to fulfil its requirement for proper nutrients.

 It is understandable that people often shy away from looking after their health.
-It is a bit of minefield with so much conflicting information out there; trying to process it all and apply critical thinking when you only anecdotal experience is available is enough to give most people a migraine!
+It is a bit of a minefield with so much conflicting information out there; trying to process it all and apply critical thinking when only anecdotal experience is available is enough to give most people a migraine

 The absence of sickness is different to the presence of health

 People often think that if they are not sick, they can call themselves healthy – this is really not the case.
 Sickness can take many years to manifest, and as is the case when one takes vitamins and does not see an immediate result, consumption of pesticides and heavy metals due to lack of education may not show results in the short term.